Property Management Success: 7 Key Factors DIY Landlords Must Do

 2. High-quality marketing

-By ensuring that your property is well-presented will facilitate being able to take high-quality pictures and allowing for your property to be appropriately marketed.
+By ensuring that your property is well presented, you’ll be able to take high-quality pictures and appropriately market your property.
 Use high definition equipment and a fish-eye lens to accentuate the available living space and views.
-By using neutral color themes and styles throughout your property that are highly attractive and not too obtuse or extreme, adds a certain level of aesthetic value.
+By using neutral color themes and styles throughout your property that are highly attractive and not too obtuse or extreme, you’ll add a certain level of aesthetic value.

 Ensure that you target high-traffic and reputable websites and media for your marketing.
-Flyer marketing can be an effective solution, especially in areas where you know there might be tenants who are looking for somewhere else to live.
+Flyer marketing can be an effective solution, especially in areas where you know there might be tenants who are looking for a new place to live.
 However, if you don’t possess an artistic streak, then this is an aspect that should be outsourced.

 3. Market research